 Ms. Waghnani joined Gulf One in April 2015.
-She has over 5 years of experience in investment banking, accounting and reconciliations.
+She has over 7 years of experience in investment banking, accounting and reconciliations.
 She is responsible for managing consolidation, budgeting, MIS, regulatory reporting, and coordinating with the Company's external auditors and Group Companies.
-Ms. Waghnani is an all-India rank holder ACCA affiliate securing a 2nd position and a 55th position worldwide in the ACCA Top Resident Affiliates of 2014.
-She holds a B.Com degree with First Class Distinction in Cost and Works Accounting.
+Ms. Waghnani is an ACCA rank holder with an all India ranking of 2nd position and a 55th position worldwide in the ACCA Top Resident Affiliates of 2014.
+She holds a Bachelor's degree with First Class Distinction in Cost and Works Accounting from Symbiosis International University in Pune, India.